Faculty Experts

 J. Paul Dittmann

-Dittmann also manages many of the special projects done for companies, including the supply chain audits.
-In managing the audits and other projects, he has consulted or done executive education for numerous firms, such as Walgreens, Pfizer, Walmart, UPS, Boise, Tyco, Honeywell, Genuine Parts, Cintas, Cummins, Cooper Tire, United Smokeless Tobacco, Radio Systems Corp., Johnson & Johnson, Estee Lauder, The United States Army, The Marine Corps, Michelin, Brunswick, Nissan, Lockheed Martin, Race Trac Petroleum, GAF Corporation, OfficeMax, Sony, Keller Group, GlaxoSmithKline, Cooper Tire, Lowes, Fiskars, and the United States Air Force.
+Dittmann manages many special projects done for companies, including supply chain audits.
+He has consulted or done executive education for numerous firms, such as Walgreens, Pfizer, Walmart, UPS, Boise, Tyco, Honeywell, Genuine Parts, Cintas, Cummins, Cooper Tire, United Smokeless Tobacco, Radio Systems Corp., Johnson & Johnson, Estee Lauder, The United States Army, The Marine Corps, Michelin, Brunswick, Nissan, Lockheed Martin, Race Trac Petroleum, GAF Corporation, OfficeMax, Sony, Keller Group, GlaxoSmithKline, Cooper Tire, Lowe’s, Fiskars and the United States Air Force.

-He has also taught numerous public seminars in the areas of lean manufacturing, global business, and supply chain excellence, and has spoken at many conferences on these and other topics.
+He has also taught numerous public seminars in lean manufacturing, global business and supply chain excellence and has spoken at conferences on these and other topics.
 He has been a certified instructor for the Project Management Institute.

-He is on the Board of Directors of Kenco Group, a member of the University of Missouri Industrial Engineering Hall of Fame; was selected as a Rainmaker by DC Velocity Magazine; and was designated one of the Top Ten Supply Chain Thought Leaders in 2013.
+Dittmann co-authored a Harvard Business Review article, “Are You the Weakest Link in Your Company’s Supply Chain?” and co-authored the book The New Supply Chain Agenda, published by Harvard Business Publishing.
+He authored Supply Chain Transformation,” (McGraw Hill, 2012) and Supply Chain Game Changers (Pearson, 2015).
+He is on the board of directors of Kenco Group and a member of the University of Missouri Industrial Engineering Hall of Fame.
+Dittman was selected as a Rainmaker by DC Velocity Magazine and designated one of the Top Ten Supply Chain Thought Leaders in 2013.

 Pam Donovan

-Pam Donovan is a Clinical Assistant Professor of Supply Chain Management at the University of Tennessee, Knoxville.
-Prior to joining the UT faculty in October 2018, Pam was a career transportation and logistics officer in the United States Air Force.
-She earned her Ph.D. in logistics and transportation from the University of Maryland and taught on the faculties at the Air Force Institute of Technology (AFIT) and the University of North Texas.
-Pam’s teaching interests include supply chain analytics and modeling, inventory management, and distribution.
+Donovan earned her doctorate in logistics and transportation from the University of Maryland and taught on the faculties at the Air Force Institute of Technology (AFIT) and the University of North Texas.
+Her teaching interests include supply chain analytics and modeling, inventory management and distribution.

 Stephanie Eckerd